harakeke-2024/trials-wk5/client/brainstorm.md

 parent is smart and contains logic.

 FOR NOW make a start using characters and foods and will make required changes as we move along.

+TOmorrow: make changes so that the display component and the getFilms one can both be used for any conditionally rendered category.